scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAWS.md

 ## Step 3.
 Configure EKS

-This section shows how to create an EKS cluster and 2 managed node groups(one for ledger and envoy and one for logs and metrics collection) for Scalar DL and monitor agent deployment.
+This section shows how to create an EKS cluster and 2 managed node groups(one for Ledger and Envoy, and one for logs and metrics collection) for Scalar DL and monitor agent deployment.

 ### Prerequisites